davidgiven/fluxengine/doc/disk-ibm.md

 IBM scheme disks are _the_ most common disk format, ever.
-They're used by a huge variety of different systems, and they come in a huge variety of different forms, but they're all fundamentally the same: either FM or MFM, either single or double sided, with distinct sector header and data records and no sector metadata.
+They're used by a huge variety of different systems, and they come in a huge variety of different forms, but they're all fundamentally the same: either FM or MFM, either single- or double-sided, with distinct sector header and data records and no sector metadata.
 Systems which use IBM scheme disks include but are not limited to:

   - IBM PCs (naturally)